ethz-coss/decongested/README.md

 > `a model of production and consumption, which involves sharing, leasing, reusing, repairing, refurbishing and recycling existing materials and products as long as possible.
 In this way, the life cycle of products is extended'.

 In this definition are featured the producers and consumers of an economy in relation to the goods which the economy produces.
-This definition also lists some central practices which produces and consumers can apply, namely sharing, leasing, reusing, repairing, refurbishing and recycling.
-For the EU a successful circular economy will enable the material goods in an economy to remain part of the economy, and maintain or transform their value, without becoming waste has lost intrinsic value and must be disposed.
+This definition also lists some central practices which producers and consumers can apply, namely sharing, leasing, reusing, repairing, refurbishing and recycling.
+For the EU a successful circular economy will enable the material goods in an economy to remain part of the economy, and maintain or transform their value without becoming waste that has lost intrinsic value and must be disposed.

 #### The role of Information in the Circular Economy